Sapsuk River Camp - Alaska Peninsula

 • 6-days guided fishing

-• Use of fly rods and reels
+• Use of backup fly rods and reels in case of breakage

-• Fish care for silvers.
+• Fish care for silvers + an airline-approved wax box.

-• Airfare to Anchorage, and return
+• Airfare to and from Anchorage

-• Hotel nights in Anchorage
+• Hotel nights, meals, and transfers in Anchorage

 • Gratuities to guides and staff